Updated December 27, 2022.

 If the app is something you use on a daily basis in Windows 10, you want to open the app fast.
 That’s where keyboard macros come in.
-If you have a Windows 10 PC that lacks a touchscreen or don’t have access to a multi-button mouse, keyboard macros are what you want to use in Windows 10.
+If you have a Windows 10 PC that lacks a touchscreen or don’t have access to a multi-button mouse, keyboard macros in Windows 10 is what you’ll want to use.

 Thus, keyboard macros in Windows 10 are keyboard shortcuts that you type in to perform an action in Windows 10.
-Much like using CTRL + C to copy, CTRL + V to paste, and CTRL + Z to undo across Windows 10, keyboard macros are meant to save you time doing whatever you need to do.
+Much like using Ctrl + C to copy, Ctrl + V to paste, and Ctrl + Z to undo, keyboard macros in Windows 10 are meant to save you time doing whatever you need to do.

 Let’s take a look a how to create a keyboard macro in Windows 10.

-- Open Command Prompt and run as administrator.
+- 1. Open Command Prompt and run as administrator.
 Click Yes at the UAC (User Account Control) prompt

-- Right-click on an app and select “Create shortcut.”
+- 4. Right-click on an app and select “Create shortcut.”
 In this example, I will create a keyboard macro for Arduino IDE.

-- Once you have completed this step, go to your Windows 10 desktop.
+- 6. Once you have completed this step, go to your Windows 10 desktop.
 Right-click the app shortcut and select Properties.

-- Change the Shortcut key.
+- 7. Change the Shortcut key.
 Here is where you create your keyboard macro.
 In Windows 10, a keyboard macro needs to start with CTRL + ALT + a letter and/or a number.

-- Click OK when finished.
+- 8. Click OK when finished.

 Try to remember not to use the same keyboard macro combination twice.
 Unfortunately, Windows 10 does not alert you if there’s a conflict with a different app that uses the same keyboard macro that you assigned for a different app.